 Representative pathway for the activation of cAMP-dependent protein kinase (PKA).
 In this example glucagon binds to its' cell-surface receptor, thereby activating the receptor.
 Activation of the receptor is coupled to the activation of a receptor-coupled G-protein (GTP-binding and hydrolyzing protein) composed of 3 subunits.
 Upon activation the α-subunit dissociates and binds to and activates adenylate cyclase.
 Adenylate cylcase then converts ATP to cyclic-AMP (cAMP).
 The cAMP thus produced then binds to the regulatory subunits of PKA leading to dissociation of the associated catalytic subunits.
 The catalytic subunits are inactive until dissociated from the regulatory subunits.
 Once released the catalytic subunits of PKA phosphorylate numerous substrate using ATP as the phosphate donor.

 The measurement of the serum levels of numerous enzymes has been shown to be of diagnostic significance.
 This is because the presence of these enzymes in the serum indicates that tissue or cellular damage has occurred resulting in the release of intracellular components into the blood.
 Hence, when a physician indicates that he/she is going to assay for liver enzymes, the purpose is to ascertain the potential for liver cell damage.
 Commonly assayed enzymes in the blood are the aminotransferases (equally correct is the term transaminase): alanine transaminase, ALT (sometimes still referred to as serum glutamate-pyruvate transaminase, SGPT) and aspartate transaminase, AST (also referred to as serum glutamate-oxaloacetate transaminase, SGOT).
+Humans express a cytosolic AST and a mitochondrial AST, both of which function as homodimeric enzymes, and are encoded by distinct genes (cytosolic: GOT1; mitochondrial: GOT2).
 In addition, the enzymes cardiac troponin I (cTnI), lactate dehydrogenase (LDH) and creatine kinase (CK, also called creatine phosphokinase, CPK) are commonly measured in the diagnosis of cardiac infarct.
 Gamma-glutamyltranferase (GGT, γ-glutamyltransferase; also called gamma-glutamyl transpeptidase) is involved in glutathione (GSH) metabolism and also in amino acid transport across membranes.
 Assessment of GGT levels in the blood is diagnostic for diseases of the liver and the biliary system as well as disease of the pancreas.
 Carbonic anhydrases are enzymes that catalyze the formation of carbonic acid (H2CO3) from CO2 and H2O, These enzymes are useful both as pharmacologic targets and as diagnostic tools in certain disease states.
 Other enzymes are assayed under a variety of different clinical situations but they will not be covered here.

-Liver Function Enzymes: The typical liver enzymes measured are AST and ALT.
+Liver Function Enzymes: The typical liver enzymes measured are aspartate transaminase (AST) and alanine transaminase (ALT).
+The diagnostically useful AST isoform is a cytoplasmic enzyme encoded by the GOT1 (glutamate oxaloacetate transaminase 1) gene while the ALT enzyme is encoded by the GPT (glutamate pyruvate transaminase) gene.
+A second GOT gene (GOT2) encodes a mitochondrial version of AST which participates in the malate-aspartate shuttle.
 ALT is particularly diagnostic of liver involvement as this enzyme is found predominantly in hepatocytes.
 When assaying for both ALT and AST the ratio of the level of these two enzymes can also be diagnostic.
 Normally in liver disease or damage that is not of viral origin the ratio of ALT/AST is less than 1.
 However, with viral hepatitis the ALT/AST ratio will be greater than 1.
 Measurement of AST is useful not only for liver involvement but also for heart disease or damage.
 The level of AST elevation in the serum is directly proportional to the number of cells involved as well as on the time following injury that the AST assay was performed.
 Following injury, levels of AST rise within 8 hours and peak 24–36 hours later.
 Within 3–7 days the level of AST should return to pre-injury levels, provided a continuous insult is not present or further injury occurs.
 Although measurement of AST is not, in and of itself, diagnostic for myocardial infarction, taken together with LDH and CK measurements (see below) the level of AST is useful for timing of the infarct.

 Following a myocardial infarct the serum levels of LDH rise within 24-48 hours reaching a peak by 2–3 days and return to normal in 5-10 days.
 Especially diagnostic is a comparison of the LDH-1/LDH-2 ratio.
 Normally, this ratio is less than 1.
 A reversal of this ration is referred to as a "flipped LDH".
 Following an acute myocardial infarct the flipped LDH ratio will appear in 12–24 hours and is definitely present by 48 hours in over 80% of patients.
 Also important is the fact that persons suffering chest pain due to angina only will not likely have altered LDH levels.

 Creatine Kinases: Creatine kinase (CK, or creatine phosphokinase, CPK) is found primarily in heart and skeletal muscle as well as the brain.
 Therefore, measurement of serum CPK levels is a good diagnostic for injury to these tissues.
 The levels of CPK will rise within 6 hours of injury and peak by around 18 hours.
 If the injury is not persistent the level of CK returns to normal within 2–3 days.
-Like LDH, there are tissue-specific isozymes of CPK and there designations are described below.
+Like LDH, there are tissue-specific isoforms of CPK derived from the expression of two distinct creatine kinase genes.
+The muscle CPK isoform is expressed from the creatine kinase, muscle (CKM) gene while the brain isoform is expressed from the CKB gene.
+Dependent upon the tissue of expression, three major CPK isoforms are found in human tissues.

-CPK3 (CPK-MM) is the predominant isozyme in muscle and is 100% of the normal serum total.
+CPK3 (CPK-MM) is a homodimer of two CKM encoded proteins and is the predominant isoform in muscle and is 100% of the normal serum total.

-CPK2 (CPK-MB) accounts for about 35% of the CPK activity in cardiac muscle, but less than 5% in skeletal muscle and is 0% of the normal serum total.
+CPK2 (CPK-MB) is a heterodimer of the CKM and CKB encoded proteins and this form accounts for about 35% of the CPK activity in cardiac muscle, but less than 5% in skeletal muscle and is 0% of the normal serum total.

-CPK1 (CPK-BB) is the characteristic isozyme in brain and is in significant amounts in smooth muscle and is 0% of the normal serum total.
+CPK1 (CPK-BB) is a homodimer of two CKB encoded proteins and is the characteristic isoform in brain and is in significant amounts in smooth muscle and several other tissues and is 0% of the normal serum total.

 Since most of the released CPK after a myocardial infarction is CPK-MB, an increased ratio of CPK-MB to total CPK may help in diagnosis of an acute infarction, but an increase of total CPK in itself may not.
 CPK-MB levels rise 3–6 hours after a myocardial infarct and peak 12–24 hours later if no further damage occurs and returns to normal 12–48 hours after the infarct.